-Period when taxing units may file resolutions with chief appraiser to change CAD finance method.
-Three-fourths of taxing units must file for change to occur (Sec.
-6.061).
+Period to file resolutions with chief appraiser to change CAD finance method (Sec.
+6.061(c)).

-• Period when chief appraiser must publish notice about taxpayer protest procedures in a local newspaper with general circulation (Secs.
-41.41, 41.70).
+Period when chief appraiser must publish notice about taxpayer protest procedures in a local newspaper with general circulation (Sec.
+41.70(a) and (b)).